5.9 Resolution Through the Formal Procedures

 - Each party has a right to an advisor from the student body, faculty, administration or staff.
 This representative, not functioning as legal counsel, may help with preparation of the case, may be present when the case is heard, and may confer with the party during the hearing.
 Neither party may have legal counsel present at the hearing.
-In matters involving allegations of Interpersonal Violence, the Complainant and Respondent have the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice, including an attorney.
+In matters involving allegations of Interpersonal Violence, the Reporting Party and Responding Party have the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice, including an attorney.
 The advisor may help the party prepare their position but may not present it or speak for or on behalf of the party in the meeting or proceeding.

 - Hearings will be audio tape recorded by the University.
 No audio or video recording of any nature may be taken by parties or witnesses.

 To find a violation of Xavier University's HCAP, the Hearing Panel must find sufficient evidence to conclude by a preponderance of the evidence that the Responding Party violated the policy.
 While the Hearing Panel does not draw a negative inference from the failure of either party to attend a hearing or to testify, a choice not to appear or testify does not change the burden of proof.

 In deciding whether a violation of the HCAP has occurred, the Hearing Panel attempts to reach a consensus.
 If consensus cannot be reached, a vote is taken.
 All decisions of the Hearing Panel are made by a majority.